Are you on a quest for better health and nutritional balance? Delve into the intricacies of nutrient balance ratios in our in-depth analysis.

 - synergistic: where consuming one nutrient increases the effectiveness of another,

-- antagonistic: where consuming one nutrient decreases the efficacy of another, or
+- antagonistic: where consuming one nutrient decreases the efficacy of another or

-depending on the nutrients in question.
+- both, depending on the nutrients in question.

 Hence, overconsuming one micronutrient or not enough of another can impact the action and absorption of others.
-Looking at the ratios between associated nutrients allows us to ensure that we’re not over supplementing one nutrient that may lead to deficiency in another.
+Looking at the ratios between associated nutrients allows us to ensure that we’re not over-supplementing one nutrient that may lead to deficiency in another.

 Commonly Accepted Micronutrient Balance Ratios

 The commonly accepted ratios shown by default in Cronometer and other similar nutritional programs are shown in the table below.

 |iron:copper||10 – 15|

 Unfortunately, there is little research on the minimum nutrient intake targets, let alone ratios between the micronutrients.
 Even the Cronometer website says, ‘We don’t know much about these ratios, but you’ll be OK if you just eat whole food’.